-If you need to travel outside Spokane County, you must first contact your probation officer to request permission to leave.
+If you need to travel outside Spokane County (or across the state border), you must first contact your probation officer to request permission to leave.
 If you are requesting a day trip, it is usually approved, as long as there is advanced notice and you are in full compliance.
-An overnight or out-of-state trip will require court permission.
-Any out-of-state travel will require a trip permit.
-You may be required to be on alcohol monitoring while on approved travel and you may be required to do an urinalysis test immediately upon return.
-An emergency trip outside of the County must be reported to probation within 48 hours and individual will be subject to immediate testing upon return.
+An overnight or out-of-state trip (including travel across state border) will require team's permission.
+You may be required to be on alcohol monitoring while on approved travel and you may be required to do an urinalysis test immediately upon return and prior to leaving.
+In the event an emergency trip outside of the County is needed it must be reported (via email, voicemail, phone call, text message) to probation prior to leaving and individual will be subject to immediate testing upon return.